 Cryptosporidium is a microbial organism found in rivers and streams throughout the United States.
-Beginning in August 2015 we will be monitoring for Cryptosporidium and will conclude monitoring in July 2017.
-Easton Suburban Water Authority had 1 detect in 2016 of 0.1 Cryptosporidium Oo cysts / 1.0 Liter.
-One sample per month will be collected from the Delaware River.
+Easton Suburban Water Authority began testing in August 2015 to monitor for Cryptosporidium and concluded monitoring in July 2017.
+Easton Suburban Water Authority had 2 detects in total in 2017.
+1 detect was of 0.1 Cryptosporidium Oo cysts / 1.0 Liter and 1 detect was of 0.2 Cryptosporidium Oo cysts / 2.0 Liter.
+One sample per month was collected from the Delaware River.
+It is important to note that these detects were found in the source water, not the treated water.
 Current test methods do not allow us to determine if the organisms are dead or if they are capable of causing disease.
-Our treatment processes include filtration that will remove Cryptosporidium, but this does not guarantee that 100% of the organisms will be removed.
+Our treatment processes include, disinfection to inactivate organisms and filtration that will remove Cryptosporidium, but this does not guarantee that 100% of the organisms will be removed.